 Attestation Policy Enforcement

-The attestation policy can be enforced to an edge node to enable the remote attestation.
+The attestation policy can be enforced on an edge node to enable remote attestation.

-Once the attestation policy is enforced, the edge node generates the attestation request with PCR values (there is a nuance provided by the ZedControl for which the edge node generates the PCR quote, included in the attestation request).
-The attestation request is then sent to the ZedControl to match the PCR values with the template present in ZedControl.
-The ZedControl releases the key to unseal the edge node's encrypted disc only when the match is successful.
-Edge node stores the key in TPM thereafter.
+Once the attestation policy is enforced, the edge node generates the attestation request with PCR values (there is a nuance provided by the ZEDEDA for which the edge node generates the PCR quote, included in the attestation request).
+The attestation request is then sent to ZEDEDA to match the PCR values with the template.
+ZEDEDA releases the key to unseal the edge node's encrypted disc only when the match is successful.
+The Edge Node stores the key in TPM thereafter.

 4. Attestation During Edge Node Modification